opeyemitai/Bike-Sales/README.md

 Age brackets: The Middle-aged individuals purchased the highest number of bikes.

-Average Income per Purchase: The gender with the average income per purchase is the male i.e they more likely to purchase bikes than the female.
+Average Income per Purchase: The gender with the average income per purchase is the male i.e they are more likely to purchase bikes than the female.

 ## RECOMMENDATIONS
 Few Recommendations: